vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 We then subscribe for changes on the `Message` type, filtering for mutations of type `CREATED`.

 > Note: Generally, a mutation can take one of three forms: `CREATED`, `UPDATED` or `DELETED`.
 Our subscription API allows to use a `filter` to specify which of these you'd like to subscribe to.
-If you don't specify a filter, you'll subsribe to _all_ of them by default.
+If you don't specify a filter, you'll subscribe to _all_ of them by default.
 It is also possible to filter for more complex changes, e.g. for `UPDATED` mutations, you could only subscribe to changes that happen on a specific _field_.

 ```js
 // Subscribe to `CREATED`-mutations